-Each of the University of West Florida's four online MBA areas of emphasis includes a core course on business analytics focusing on development of quantitative and analytical skills required to model, analyze, interpret and solve managerial decision-making problems.
+Each of the University of West Florida's eight online Master of Business Administration (MBA) areas of emphasis includes a core course on business analytics focusing on development of quantitative and analytical skills required to model, analyze, interpret and solve managerial decision-making problems.

 Understanding Business Analytics

 What is business analytics, and why is this course so important for managers in all industries?
 Business analytics is an essential part of running any business, from the entrepreneurial startup to a multinational corporation.
 In short, business analytics is the analysis of the answers provided by business intelligence.
 Managerial and executive decision-making arises from this process, and in order to reach these decision-making positions in your career, you must understand business analytics.

 According to Gartner Research, business analytics comprises "solutions used to build analysis models and simulations to create scenarios, understand realities and predict future states.
 Business analytics includes data mining, predictive analytics, applied analytics and statistics, and is delivered as an application suitable for a business user."
 Once collected, the data (along with analyses) are communicated to customers, business partners and business leaders for use in business planning.